Ririkumutima: Relation to European colonial government

-Though Burundi had become a German colony as part of German East Africa in 1890, the colonial power did not effectively occupy or control the region.
+Though Burundi had become an Imperial German colony as part of the German East Africa in 1890, the colonial power did not effectively occupy or control the region.
 In 1916 during World War I, the Belgian troops invaded and occupied the region.

 The first Europeans to encounter Ririkumutima described her as being:

 Death

 Ririkumutima died at Gitega on 28 July 1917.